 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-During recent decades, some feminist Bible scholars insisted that Saint Paul had changed Christianity from something good for women to something very bad.
+During recent decades, some feminist Bible scholars have insisted that Saint Paul changed Christianity from something good for women to something very bad.

-These feminist scholars said that Jesus Christ brought a brand new teaching to the world: that men and women are truly equal, especially in the sight of God.
-But Saint Paul, they said, had used his vast influence and powers of persuasion to change that teaching.
+These feminist scholars said that Jesus Christ brought a brand new teaching to the world: men and women are truly equal, especially in the sight of God.
+But Saint Paul, they said, used his vast influence and powers of persuasion to change that teaching.
 He believed and taught that women are inferior to men, as they had always been.

 Most scholars now agree that Paul did not put women down in his thought and writing.
 Paul's Letter to the Romans 16: 1-16 is a series of his greetings to people he had met and worked with.
 He is grateful to all these people, considers them as co-laborers in the field, and thanks the Lord for their presence in his life.
-Ten of them are women.
+Ten of these people are women.